 3.1.1.1 Title Screen

 This window shows the options to create a new character, load a previously saved character, load the last played character or quit the game.
 Creation of a new character loads the character selection window.
 Loading a previously saved character loads the movement window.
-Quitting the game quits the game.
+Pressing the quit button quits the game.

 3.1.1.2 Character Creation